-The Commonwealth Bank team reflects on 31 years with the Australian Export Awards program.
-The Bank shares 5 important questions that drive innovation for Aussie business.
+The Commonwealth Bank, one of the Australian Export Awards’ longest-standing supporters reflects on innovation in a changing export landscape.
+The Bank shares five important questions that drive innovation for Aussie business.

 With more than 15 million customers, 870,000 shareholders and 50,000 staff, the Commonwealth Bank knows a thing or two about business.
 The finance industry leader has also supported the Australian Export Awards program for a whopping 31 years.

 ‘We have an obligation to build a future for all Australians.
 And that’s why we partner with great programs like the Australian Export Awards,’ says Andrew Speers, CommBank’s General Manager, Working Capital.
 ‘We see so many good exporters and business in Australia.
 We want to help them be recognised around the world.’

 So, what’s changed for the Australian Export Awards in 31 years of partnership?
 Most notably, the breadth of support for our export community, says Speers.